xetdata/xetcache/README.md

 pip install git+https://github.com/xetdata/xetcache.git
 ```

+# Setup
-# Setup With Local / Git storage
+## Setup With Local
 No additional set up needed.
 See Usage below.

+## Setup with Git Storage
+If using LFS, you can just directly commit and push the cache files in the
+`xmemo` folder.

-However, if using a git repository in Github
-we recommend the use of [Xethub's extensions to Github](https://xetdata.com)
+However, if using Github we recommend the use of [Xethub's extensions to
-for performance and the ability to lazily fetch cached objects.
+Github](https://xetdata.com) for performance and the ability to lazily fetch
+cached objects.

 For instance, a repository with the Xethub extension will allow you to
 lazy clone the repository with